vxdosick/vxdosick/README.md

 <h3 style="min-width: 110px;">😀 About Me</h3>

 <p style="font-size: 20px;">
-Hi, my main occupation is web development with artificial intelligence features.
-Recently I have managed to get 1 year of commercial experience.
-I create minimalistic and stylish web applications, especially successful ones I try to bring to startup level and monetise.
-In addition, I continue to learn and improve my skills in AI development in Python.
-I strive to grow in a team of professionals and participate in projects of various scales at the level of intern or junior specialist. 💖
+I'm a Python developer specializing in Telegram bots and backend development.
+I create minimalistic, stylish web apps and know how to grow them into full-fledged startups with monetization.
+I also have experience in AI/ML and skillfully integrate intelligent features into various services. 🖤
 </p>

 <h3 style="margin-bottom: 50px; text-align: center;">📩 Contacts</h3>